JuliaLang/JuliaParser.jl/README.md

 Using JuliaParser as your primary parser
 -------------------------------------
-JuliaParser provides a script that will replace the builtin parser by itself.
+JuliaParser provides a script that will replace the built-in parser by itself.
 You may load it as follows:

 ```
 julia -L ~/.julia/v0.5/JuliaParser/bin/repl.jl
 ```

-TODO Items
+TODO items
 ----------
 * performance improvements
 * refactor number tokenization
 * refactor to make it more useful to use as a library (right now it is pretty monolithic)

-Trying it Out
+Trying it out
 -------------
 ```julia
 julia> Pkg.clone("JuliaParser")